coreinfrastructure/best-practices-badge/doc/criteria.md

-- <a name="static_analysis"></a>At least one static code analysis tool MUST be applied to any proposed major production release of the software before its release, if there is at least one OSS tool that implements this criterion in the selected language.
+- <a name="static_analysis"></a>At least one static code analysis tool MUST be applied to any proposed major production release of the software before its release, if there is at least one FLOSS tool that implements this criterion in the selected language.
   A static code analysis tool examines the software code (as source code, intermediate code, or executable)